YuchenFan48/YuchenFan48.github.io/_pages/about.md

 # News
+- *2024.07*: I am joining [Shanghai AI Laboratory](https://www.shlab.org.cn/) as a research intern!
-- *2024.05*: I was invited to serve as a reviewer for ACM MM 2024!
+- *2024.05*: I am invited to serve as a reviewer for ACM MM 2024!
-- *2024.05*: I was invited to serve as a reviewer for NeurIPS 2024!
+- *2024.05*: I am invited to serve as a reviewer for NeurIPS 2024!
-- *2024.05*: [GEOM](https://arxiv.org/abs/2402.05011), the first lossless graph condensation approach was accepted by ICML 2024!
+- *2024.05*: [GEOM](https://arxiv.org/abs/2402.05011), the first lossless graph condensation approach is accepted by ICML 2024!
 - *2024.05*: Our workshop: [The First Dataset Distillation Challenge](https://dd-challenge-main.vercel.app/) got accepted at ECCV 2024 as a half-day workshop!
-- *2023.10*: I won the HuaMeng Scholarship (10k RMB) and First-class Scholarship (2k RMB) for the second time!
+- *2023.10*: I win the HuaMeng Scholarship (10k RMB) and First-class Scholarship (2k RMB) for the second time!
-- *2023.09*: [DSN](https://proceedings.neurips.cc/paper_files/paper/2023/file/d7b3cef7c31b94a4a533db83d01a8882-Paper-Conference.pdf), the first approach achieved positive BWT, was accepted by NeurIPS 2023!
+- *2023.09*: [DSN](https://proceedings.neurips.cc/paper_files/paper/2023/file/d7b3cef7c31b94a4a533db83d01a8882-Paper-Conference.pdf), the first approach achieved positive BWT, is accepted by NeurIPS 2023!

 # Selected Publications